apostrophecms/starter-kit-assembly-hospitality/README.md

 > If you access these sites while logged out, you won't see your content edits unless you have used the "Commit" button to make them live.

-## Scheduling tasks with Apostrophe Assembly hosting
+## Scheduling tasks with Apostrophe Assembly Hospitality hosting

 To schedule tasks much like you would with `cron` in a single-server environment, add a new `tasks` option to `app.js` when configuring `@apostrophecms/multisite`.
 This option is top-level, it's a peer of the `sites` and `dashboard` options.